 Ever wonder how to find a good lawyer?
-For my friends over 100 miles from Asheboro, North Carolina, I’ll show you how to find a great elder law attorney.
+For my friends over 100 miles from Asheboro or Charlotte, North Carolina, I’ll show you how to find a great elder law attorney.
 If you are within those areas, I think you can guess who I would recommend.

 Much of my advice could also apply to finding ANY good lawyer (family law, criminal law, real property, and so on).